eliseaston/GildedRose-Refactoring-Kata/README.md

 * I refactored the maximum and minimum quality values as Constants on lines 3 and 4.
 If these values change at all in future, this will make it easier to update the code.

 Once I was happy with the refactoring of my code, I TDD adding a new 'Conjured Items' feature.
 I wrote tests to check that the quality value of a Conjured Item would reduce by 2 before its sell-by date, and by 4 afterwards.
 I then used my failing tests to add the code to the switch statement, and also a `update_conjured` method, to make the tests pass.

+**Next steps**

+I am dissatsfied that my tests are testing the state of the items, rather than the behaviour.
+I would have preferred to at least write getter/setter methods in the `Item` class, rather than access the `.quality` and `.sell_in` properties directly.
+However, given that the instructions clearly state **not** to edit the `Item` class, this was not possible.
+Due to this, I also struggled to mock in my tests, and instead have had to resort to using real `Item` objects.